 All transfer credits must be awarded during the candidate's first academic year in the doctoral program.
-Consideration will be given only to graduate level courses taken within the past five years and before beginning coursework in the doctoral program.
-A request for transfer credit for first semester courses must be made by July 15.
-Request for all other transfer credit must be made by October 15 of the year in which candidates enter the program.
+Consideration will be given only to doctoral level courses taken within the past five years and before matriculation in the doctoral program.
+A request for transfer credit for first semester courses must be made by July 30th.
+Request for transfer credit for all other courses must be made by September 30th.